 Antsy teenagers are usually the most insufferable characters in popular culture.
 That’s largely because people in Hollywood simply don’t know how to write for them.
 This isn’t the case with Craig, however.
 In her directorial debut, she crafts a central character who’s impatient, reckless, and often makes poor decisions.
 At the same time, though, Nadine feels like a real teen with relatable insecurities.
 She talks and acts exactly like a girl her age would, giving us a protagonist that might not be the best role model, but is certainly identifiable.

 She talks and acts exactly like a girl her age would, giving us a protagonist that might not be the best role model, but is certainly identifiable.

 Speaking of role models, Nadine finds a mentor of sorts in her history teacher, Mr. Bruner (Woody Harrelson).
 Of course he’s not exactly a regular Mr. Feeny.
 Unapologetically blunt and often reluctant to help, Bruner isn’t afraid to tell Nadine that sometimes life just sucks.
 Despite his rough edges, he does care about his students and will help resolve their problems with a brutally honest sense of humor.
 It’s a welcome change of pace from the teachers we usually see in film and Harrelson actually molds Bruner into a believable character.

 Edge of Seventeen might not reinvent the coming-of-age story, as it’s not without a few overly familiar moments.
-It doesn’t quite rank up there with June, Me and Earl and the Dying Girl, or any of the John Hughes classics.
+It doesn’t quite rank up there with Juno, Me and Earl and the Dying Girl, or any of the John Hughes classics.
 Nevertheless, it’s still sharp, smart, and even makes time for an adorkable romance with an admirer named Erwin (Hayden Szeto).
 And then there’s Steinfeld, who continues to prove that she can do little wrong.